 Mesothelioma is overwhelmingly an occupational disease.
-Roughly 80% of cases can be traced back to workplace asbestos exposure, often decades before symptoms appear.
+The majority of cases trace back to workplace asbestos exposure, often decades before symptoms appear.
 The risk is not distributed equally across jobs.
-Certain occupations carry dramatically higher exposure, and the data shows exactly which ones.
+Certain occupations carry dramatically higher exposure, and peer-reviewed case-control and cohort studies consistently identify the same high-risk trades.

 Occupational Risk Rankings